 Medicare is a great resource for eligible beneficiaries to help pay for medical expenses.
 Orthopedic care can come with a hefty cost, and you may want to know, “Does Medicare cover orthotics?”
 Yes, but only if your condition meets certain requirements.

-What Does Medicare Cover for Orthotic Services?
+How Much Does Medicare Pay for Orthotic Services?

 Podiatrists are doctors who specialize in the feet and ankles, and they prescribe and design medically orthotic devices.
 Orthopedic devices as part of a leg brace fall under Medicare’s guidelines for durable medical equipment (DME).